clearlinux/dockerfiles/openvino/README.md

 #### MODEL_PATH
 The chosen model path, automatically set by the entrypoint script.

-For example, if using mobilenetv2-int8-tf-0001 model to do classification, two environment variables need to be passed to the container.
+For example, if using [`mobilenetv2-int8-tf-0001`](https://github.com/opencv/open_model_zoo/blob/master/models/intel/mobilenetv2-int8-tf-0001/description/mobilenetv2-int8-tf-0001.md) model to do classification, two environment variables need to be passed to the container.
 Details can refer to the deployment below.

+Note, use trained and quantized INT8 fixed-point precision model such as `mobilenetv2-int8-tf-0001` on AVX512 VNNI platform could get [big performance advantage](https://www.intel.ai/vnni-enables-inference/).

 <!-- Required -->
 ## Deployment: